philamp/rclone_jelly/README.md

 ## Data storage

-On average, this solution takes less than 1% of the remote media file size in your storage
+On average, this solution avoids local extraction of RAR files thus takes on your storage less than 1% of the original size

 # NOTICE